syncfusion-content/xamarin-docs/Xamarin/Chat/Load-more.md

 You can customize the load more view to display any view as the load more button and busy indicator view when load more operation is performed.
 Its built-in auto sizing capabilities displays the load more view based on the width/height of the view loaded inside the template.

 Based on the value of `SfChat.IsBusy` property you can show different views for the load more button and the busy indicator.
-In the below code snippet a custom view and busy indicator are added as children of a grid and this grid is set as the `SfChat.LoadMoreTemplate`.
+In the below code snippet a custom view and busy indicator are added as children of a grid and this grid is set as the [SfChat.LoadMoreTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~LoadMoreTemplate.html).
 When the `SfChat.IsBusy` is `false`, the custom view is made visible and the busy indicator is hidden.
 When the `SfChat.IsBusy` is `true` the custom view is hidden and the busy indicator is made visible.
 All this can be achieved in MVVM as shown below.

 {% tabs %}
 {% highlight xaml %}